paulofierro/LockMe/README.md

 It uses a private framework (`GraphicsServices`) so it cannot be submitted to the App Store.
 It loads the framework dynamically in order to avoid a complicated project setup.

+Unfortunately this does not work on iOS 7.

 Written by [@plo](http://twitter.com/plo)